juliosuarez95/Titania-Space-Shooter/README.md

 ###### scoreboard.py
 scoreboard.py is responsible for the player hud.
 It draws to the screen the player's current score, their high score, the level they are on, and how many lives they have left.

+###### settings.py
+The settings class establishes the settings (both static and dynamic) for Titania.
+In it you'll find the settings for the bullets width, color, the background color, the screen's dimensions, and the scale at which certain settings such as fleet and player movement speed will change.

+###### ship.py
+The ship class helps in establishing a player object for the game.
+In it, are functions to assist in drawing the ship to the screen as well s updating it with every input the player may feed into the program.
+There's also a function called center_ship() which assists in recentering the ship every time the player dies.

+###### titania.py
+This is where everything comes together.
+The main file of the game in which ll the modules and functions are fed into to make the game run the way it does.
+In it, I've created instances for settings, the ship (player), groups for the bullet class and enemy class, as well as created a flag for the game to check when it is active.
+When it is, the player will be able to enjoy the game.
+Otherwise, what should appear on the screen is a green button that reads "Play."